Lockheed U-2: Design

 The U-2's flight controls are designed for high-altitude flight; the controls require light control inputs at operational altitude.
 However, at lower altitudes the higher air density and lack of a power-assisted control system make the aircraft very difficult to fly: control inputs must be extreme to achieve the desired response, and a great deal of physical strength is needed to operate the controls.
 The U-2 is very sensitive to crosswinds, which, together with its tendency to float over the runway, makes the aircraft notoriously difficult to land.
 As it approaches the runway, the cushion of air provided by the high-lift wings in ground effect is so pronounced that the U-2 will not land unless the wings are fully stalled.
-A landing U-2 is accompanied on the ground by a chase car, which is driven by a second U-2 pilot who assists the landing U-2 by reporting the aircraft's altitude and attitude.Smith, Sam.
-"Chasing the U-2 spy plane— in a Pontiac GTO."
-Popular Mechanics, 28 August 2012.
-Retrieved: 12 September 2014.
+A landing U-2 is accompanied on the ground by a chase car, which is driven by a second U-2 pilot who assists the landing U-2 by reporting the aircraft's altitude.
 In practice, once the aircraft has descended to an altitude of 2 ft above the runway the pilot initiates a stall and the aircraft falls from this height.
 Chase cars and live calling of aircraft altitude are necessary because the landing gear is not designed to absorb the weight of the aircraft when falling from altitudes much above 2 ft.

 Instead of the typical tricycle landing gear, the U-2 uses a bicycle configuration with a forward set of main wheels located just behind the cockpit and a rear set of main wheels located behind the engine.
 The rear wheels are coupled to the rudder to provide steering during taxiing.
 To maintain balance while taxiing and take-off, two auxiliary wheels called "pogos" are attached under the wings.
 These fit into sockets underneath each wing at about mid-span and fall off at takeoff.
 To protect the wings during landing, each wingtip has a titanium skid.
 After the U-2 comes to a halt, the ground crew re-installs the pogos, then the aircraft taxis to parking.